Photo by Innerbody Research

 If you dig into Rugiet’s privacy policy, you’ll find out how to opt out of that kind of data use.
 We appreciate this option, but other companies — notably, Hims and Roman — provide you with buttons at the bottom of their web pages that take you directly to an interface that lets you opt out.
 If Rugiet added such a feature, it could increase our regard for its privacy practices.

-Cardiovascular issues are the top physiological cause of ED, so much so that the dysfunction itself can serve as an early warning for men susceptible to serious cardiovascular complications either from genetic predisposition or a poor diet and lack of exercise.
+Cardiovascular issues are the top organic cause of ED, so much so that the dysfunction itself can serve as an early warning for men susceptible to serious cardiovascular complications either from genetic predisposition or a poor diet and lack of exercise.4

 It’s essential to address any of these underlying issues along with any ED medication you might seek.
 Not only could treating these issues alleviate the majority of your ED symptoms, but it could, in turn, eliminate the need for ED meds in the first place.
 That would cut down on your risk of complications or adverse effects and remove any prescription medications’ practical and financial burden on you.
 While you attempt to remedy those underlying issues, however, there’s no shame in reaching for a little prescription assistance in your sex life.

-Whatever the cause of erectile dysfunction, the physical processes remain constant: the body fails to deliver adequate blood to the corpora cavernosa.
-(That’s the spongy tissue that makes up the bulk of your penis.)
-Without a rush of blood to this tissue, the penis will not expand and harden.
+Whatever the cause of erectile dysfunction, the physical processes remain constant: the body either fails to deliver adequate blood to the corpora cavernosa (the spongy tissue that makes up the bulk of your penis) or the blood that arrives there leaves too quickly.5 Without enough blood in this tissue, the penis will not expand and harden.

 Most ED medications — prescription and non-prescription — seek to relax the blood vessels in this area of the body and increase blood flow in general.
 That creates an environment where physical and psychological arousal can result in a healthy erection that sustains long enough for satisfactory sex.